-Since the Advantage sequence of courses is prescribed, the student will be scheduled for all courses in the program and is expected to maintain his or her cohort and course sequence throughout the two years.
+Since the AdVantage sequence of courses is prescribed, the student will be scheduled for all courses in the program and is expected to maintain his or her cohort and course sequence throughout the two years.
 Changing cohorts or withdrawal from the program may only be done after consultation with the student's academic advisor.
 Salvation Army students must have permission from the territorial education officer.

-Withdrawing from a course is only permitted prior to the 7th week of classes for on-campus students, and prior to the 4th week of classes for online students.
+Withdrawing from a course is only permitted prior to the 4th week of classes for online students.
 A student may not withdraw from a course after this point and will receive a grade of "WF" for the class if he/she fails to attend.